cpatil123/DS-Capstone-Example/PredictionModel.md

 # Probability Table Generation and Next-Word Prediction

 __The idea is very simple.
-There are a few steps involved in the creation of the algorithm, we can begin by:__
+There are a few steps involved in the creation of the algorithm, we can begin by creating the following `.R` files:__

+- [x] `DataLoading.R` : A script to load the data
+- [x] `DataCleaning.R` : A script to clean the data
+- [x] `NGramGenerate.R` : A script to generate Term Document Matrices based on N-Grams
+- [x] `PredictionFunction.R` : A function that takes an input text and predicts an output
+- [x] `ProbabilityDataFrame.R` : A script to generate a Probability Data Frame

+__The general guidelines are as follows:__
 - [ ] Creating N-Gram Models using `RWeka`'s `NGramTokenizer` Function from `N = 2`
 to `N = 6`.
-Preferably a onetime operation using the entire cleaned dataset and not a `15%` sample.
+Preferably a one-time operation using the entire cleaned dataset and not a `15%` sample.
 Then saved and loaded as a list of `.RData` files.
 - [ ] Combine all into one Data Frame
 - [ ] We can now create a Frequency/Total Probability Column for each N-Gram